Hardware acceleration: Computational equivalence of hardware and software

 Because all Turing machines can run any computable function, it is always possible to design custom hardware that performs the same function as a given piece of software.
-Conversely, software can be always used to emulate the function of a given piece of hardware.
+Conversely, software can always be used to emulate the function of a given piece of hardware.
 Custom hardware may offer higher performance per watt for the same functions that can be specified in software.
 Hardware description languages (HDLs) such as Verilog and VHDL can model the same semantics as software and synthesize the design into a netlist that can be programmed to an FPGA or composed into the logic gates of an ASIC.

 Stored-program computers

 The vast majority of software-based computing occurs on machines implementing the von Neumann architecture, collectively known as stored-program computers.
 Computer programs are stored as data and executed by processors.
-Such processors must fetch and decode instructions, as well as loading data operands from memory (as part of the instruction cycle) to execute the instructions constituting the software program.
+Such processors must fetch and decode instructions, as well as load data operands from memory (as part of the instruction cycle), to execute the instructions constituting the software program.
 Relying on a common cache for code and data leads to the "von Neumann bottleneck", a fundamental limitation on the throughput of software on processors implementing the von Neumann architecture.
 Even in the modified Harvard architecture, where instructions and data have separate caches in the memory hierarchy, there is overhead to decoding instruction opcodes and multiplexing available execution units on a microprocessor or microcontroller, leading to low circuit utilization.
 Modern processors that provide simultaneous multithreading exploit under-utilization of available processor functional units and instruction level parallelism between different hardware threads.

 Hardware execution units

 Hardware execution units do not in general rely on the von Neumann or modified Harvard architectures and do not need to perform the instruction fetch and decode steps of an instruction cycle and incur those stages' overhead.
 If needed calculations are specified in a register transfer level (RTL) hardware design, the time and circuit area costs that would be incurred by instruction fetch and decoding stages can be reclaimed and put to other uses.

-This reclamation saves time, power and circuit area in computation.
-The reclaimed resources can be used for increased parallel computation, other functions, communication or memory, as well as increased input/output capabilities.
+This reclamation saves time, power, and circuit area in computation.
+The reclaimed resources can be used for increased parallel computation, other functions, communication, or memory, as well as increased input/output capabilities.
 This comes at the cost of general-purpose utility.